 Family - Brassicaceae

-Inflorescence - Terminal raceme, compact early but quickly elongating, axis short hirsute, pedicels +/-1cm, elongated in fruit, pubescent to glabrous.
+Inflorescence - Terminal raceme, compact early but quickly elongating, the axis pubescent.
+Flower pedicels 1 cm, elongated in fruit, pubescent to glabrous.

 Flowering - March - May.